jph98/scripts/javaconc.md

 ExecutorService
 * submit (returns a future) will bind the exception to the future
 * execute (void) will invoke the uncaughtexceptionhandler in the case of an exception
+* invokeall - takes a timeout for the tasks

 CopyOnWriteArrayList